Get in touch

 By using NAL’s retention socket system, you can:

-• Future-proof a wide range of street furniture including signage, bollards, bins, guardrail, cycle hoops, bicycle stores and bus stops/shelters
+• Future-proof a wide range of street furniture including cycle hoops, signage, bollards, and lighting columns

 • Reduce disruption, enhance flexibility, and support modern urban design